Toni and Brandi's Glog on Glogster.com

 Mary Worell wrote a post on her blog See Mary Teach about students learning a second language in America versus other countries who know at least 3 other languages besides their native tongue.

 On a recent trip to the grocery store I shyly approached a young man (probably a teenage boy) quietly stocking the shelves.
 I stammered out my best “Pardon, spreekt u Engels?” to which he replied “a little bit.”
 I let out a sigh of relief even though I knew the answer before asking – everyone speaks at least “a little bit” of English.
 I’d been in The Netherlands for long enough at that point to recognize a Polish accent when he spoke.
 I needed help figuring out what to do with my produce since a sign covered up the scale where I normally weighed my fruit and obtained my price.
 While this young man’s English language skills weren’t perfect, he still understood my question and gave me the answer I needed.
+I was impressed, as I often am when outside the U.S., by this man’s skill in being a Polish immigrant to The Netherlands speaking enough Dutch to get him a job at a store and also speaking enough English to help me.
+This man spoke three languages.
+Maybe not perfectly or academically, but he still spoke three languages.
+This wasn’t some university professor who had spent time in another country or a young person privelged enough to attend second language lessons at a young age.
+This was a stock boy in a grocery store.

 This wasn’t the first time I’ve found myself shocked by the second and third language skills of people in countries other than my own.
 In France a garbage collector was able to give me directions in a nearly perfect English accent.
 In my Dutch class there are students with native languages that make learning Dutch much more difficult than it is for me (Thai, for example), yet their tongues form the words and when they can’t get their point across they switch almost effortlessly to English.
 It’s in these moments that I realize my stereotype of multilingualism as a hobby of the elite is completely unfounded.